YiNNx/typora-theme-lapis/README.md

 ---

-If you like this theme, please give me a STAR 📘
+If you like this theme, please give me a STAR. :raised_hands: